gabors-data-analysis/da-coding-rstats/lecture07-ggplot-indepth/README.md

 # Lecture 07: ggplot in depth

+## Motivation

+You should look at your data.
+Graphs and charts let you explore and learn about the structure of the information you collect.
+Good data visualizations also make it easier to communicate your ideas and findings to other people.
+Beyond that, producing effective plots from your own data is the best way to develop a good eye for reading and understanding graphs — good and bad — made by others, whether presented in research articles, business slide decks, public policy advocacy, or media reports.([Kieran Healy: Data Visualization](https://socviz.co/index.html#preface)).

+To create a powerful graph, it is a good starting principle that all of our decisions should be guided by the *usage of the graph*: a summary concept to capture what we want to show and to whom.
+Its main elements are purpose, focus, and audience.
+Once usage is clear, the first set of decisions to make is about how we convey information: how to show what we want to show.
+For those decisions it is helpful to understand the entire graph as the overlay of three graphical objects:

+  1. Geometric object; the geometric visualization of the information we want to convey, such as a set of bars, a set of points, or a line; multiple geometric objects may be combined.
+  2. Scaffolding: elements that support understanding the geometric object, such as axes, labels, and legends.
+  3. Annotation: adding anything else to emphasize specific values or explain more detail.

+Keeping these in mind this lecture introduces students to how to create graphs that take into account these principles.

+## This lecture

 This lecture extends the tools to create and manipulate plots with `ggplot2`.
 After the lecture students should be able to create their personalized theme and create reportable graphs for almost all cases.

 Case studies used/related in/to this lecture: